 VIDEO CLINIC

-VIDEO CLINIC: Prof. Patrick Cornelius gives a clinic to Kansas City Area Youth Jazz Fellows on his composition “Infinite Blue” which was performed and recorded during the 2020 KCAYJ season.
+VIDEO CLINIC: Professor Patrick Cornelius gives a clinic to Kansas City Area Youth Jazz Fellows on his composition “Infinite Blue” which was performed and recorded during the 2020 KCAYJ season. *Get his recordings everywhere.

 Program Guidelines, Terms, and Conditions: Fellows | Consultants | Privacy Policy